MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/create-secure-guest-sharing-environment.md

 To create a DLP rule

-1. In the Microsoft 365 compliance admin center, go to the [Data loss prevention page](https://compliance.microsoft.com/datalossprevention).
+1. In the Microsoft Purview admin center, go to the [Data loss prevention page](https://compliance.microsoft.com/datalossprevention).
 2. Click **Create policy**.
 3. Choose **Custom** and click **Next**.
 4. Type a name for the policy and click **Next**.